 NO. HEADING DETAILS IMPACT COMMENT COF 7 Provision for impairment calculation incorrect The municipalities calculations of debt which is deemed to be likely to be unrecovered was viewed as being incorrect by the AGSA Material Proper application of GRAP standards could Aide in avoiding the finding in future however the main root cause that results in such a high amount being deemed as irrecoverable from debtors is the low collection rate from the municipality COF 8 PDO: Understatement of reported achievement The municipality underreported on the achievements that it did Immaterial The reported achievement should be in agreement to what the POE supports even if it exceeds the intended target COF 9 UIFW: Inadequate Disclosure of UIFW The Municipality under Note 47, 48 and 49 of the AFS as at 30 June 2023 has not disclosed whether the UIFW is recoverable.
-Compliance The municipality must capacitate the MPAC committee and researcher on report writing skills as well as minutes writing in order for the detailed discussions of the MPAC committee that include confirming if the UIFW is recoverable.
-COF 10 High Vacancy rates Compliance/ The municipality must consider keeping an organogram that talks only to funded posts as well as one maintained solely for futuristic planning purposes.
+Compliance The municipality must capacitate the MPAC committee and researcher on report writing skills as well as minutes writing in order for the detailed discussions of the MPAC committee which include confirming if the UIFW is recoverable.
+COF 10 High Vacancy rates Compliance/ The municipality must consider keeping an organogram which talks only to funded posts as well as one maintained solely for futuristic planning purposes.
 COF 11 P&C: Unjustifiable reasons for deviations Back logs in adverts hence quote was above R30k.
-Moratorium from Treasury that expired in May 2022.
-Immaterial The Adverts should have not been bulked up, they should have been done timeously or in piecemeal COF 12 P&C: Non-disclosure of interest by state employee The municipality did business with people in the service of the state Deficiency/ Immaterial SCM and expenditure practitioners should ensure that the suppliers are not in the service of the state by reviewing the CSD report and
+Moratorium from Treasury which expired in May 2022.
+Immaterial The Adverts should have not been bulked up, they should have been done timeously or in piecemeal COF 12 P&C: Non- disclosure of The municipality did business with people Deficiency/ Immaterial SCM and expenditure practitioners should ensure that the suppliers are not in the service of the state by reviewing the CSD

-NO. HEADING DETAILS IMPACT COMMENT confirming that the supplier is not in the service of the state.
-COF 13 UIFW: VAT incorrectly accounted for on irregular expenditure AFS disclosure issues: The municipality added VAT to the amount disclosed as irregular expenditure Deficiency/ Immaterial The municipality should ensure timeous completion of the irregular registers to allow for detailed reviews that may result in the detection of this errors COF 14 UIFW: Issues noted on unauthorized expenditure The amounts disclosed had differences against the supporting schedules Deficiency/ Immaterial Timeous completion of AFS and supporting schedules will allow for sufficient review.
-COF 15 PDO: Overstatement of reported achievement The municipality indicated that it had achieved a target of refurbishing a borehole however there was insufficient evidence to support the achievement of the target Material Physical verifications of the reported targets would assist in confirming the accuracy of the reported target.
-COF 16 VAT Reconciliations - invalid reconciling items The municipality included transactions that were invalid in the VAT reconciliation Material This could have been prevented by the monthly performance of vat reconciliations which would ensure that that only valid reconciling items are included in the preparation of the VAT recons COF 17 Commitments: Differences noted on disclosed commitments The municipality did not include all relevant contracts that it was committed for as at Material Regular maintenance of the contract register will allow for more accurate completion of the commitments registers and thorough review as they would be completed early.
+NO. HEADING DETAILS IMPACT COMMENT interest by state in the service of the report and confirming that the supplier is employee state not in the service of the state.
+COF UIFW: VAT AFS disclosure issues: Deficiency/ The municipality should ensure timeous 13 incorrectly The municipality Immaterial completion of the irregular registers to accounted for on added VAT to the allow for detailed reviews that may result irregular amount disclosed as in the detection of this errors COF expenditure UIFW: Issues noted irregular expenditure The amounts disclosed Deficiency Timesus completion of ACC and supporting 14 on unauthorized had differences Deficiency/ Immaterial Timeous completion of AFS and supporting schedules will allow for sufficient review.
+14 expenditure against the supporting IIIIIIateriat schedules will allow for sufficient review.
+CAPCHUICUIC schedules COF PDO: The municipality Material Physical verifications of the reported 15 Overstatement of indicated that it had targets would assist in confirming the reported achieved a target of accuracy of the reported target. achievement refurbishing a borehole however there was insufficient evidence to support the achievement of COF VAT Reconciliations the target Material This sould have been prevented by the COF 16 - invalid reconciling The municipality included transactions Material This could have been prevented by the monthly performance of vat reconciliations 10 items that were invalid in which would ensure that that only valid Items the VAT reconciliation reconciling items are included in the preparation of the VAT recons COF Commitments: The municipality did Material Regular maintenance of the contract 17 Differences noted not include all register will allow for more accurate on disclosed relevant contracts completion of the commitments registers commitments that it was committed and thorou8gh review as they would be completed early.